peir 2023

 Despite prior resolutions by the Los Angeles and Ventura County Board of Supervisors to sue if the PEIR breached cleanup agreements to “background,” they have not taken action.

-The Department of Toxic Substances Control (DTSC) has been successful in its campaign to convince elected officials that the PEIR isn’t a “decision document” and that they should wait years, possibly decades, for independent resolutions on each section of the PEIR before suing.
+The Department of Toxic Substances Control (DTSC) has launched a campaign to convince elected officials that the PEIR isn’t a “decision document” and that they should wait years, possibly decades, for independent resolutions on each section of the PEIR before suing.

-One of DTSC’s primary arguments as to why the PEIR isn’t a decision document is they claim the data, such as shown in Table 2.6-1, aren’t final estimates of how much soil will be remediated.
+One of DTSC’s primary arguments is that they claim the data, such as shown in Table 2.6-1, aren’t final estimates of how much soil will be remediated.

 However, during a presentation on the PEIR by the DTSC to the Board of Environmental Safety, their slide admitted that the PEIR assumes maximum estimated soil volume estimates.